sous-chefs/varnish/README.md

 ## Usage

-You can either use include the `varnish::configure` recipe and configure the setup using the recipe attributes described below or include varnish::default and use the resources directly.
+You can either use include the `varnish::configure` recipe and configure the setup using the recipe attributes described below or use the resources directly.

 If running on a Redhat derivative then you may need to include yum-epel as it provides the jemalloc dependency that varnish needs.